Enphase Energy Inc. (ENPH) Reveals an Earnings Mystery

-Enphase Energy Inc. (NASDAQ:ENPH) went down by -0.28% from its latest closing price compared to the recent 1-year high of $229.04.
-The company’s stock price has collected 5.86% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Enphase Energy And GRID Alternatives Renew Partnership Increasing Access To Solar
+Enphase Energy Inc. (NASDAQ:ENPH) went down by -2.28% from its latest closing price compared to the recent 1-year high of $229.04.
+The company’s stock price has collected 0.47% of gains in the last five trading sessions.
+Press Release reported on 08/26/21 that Enphase Energy And GRID Alternatives Renew Partnership Increasing Access To Solar

 Is It Worth Investing in Enphase Energy Inc. (NASDAQ :ENPH) Right Now?